07 Dec 5 Reasons Why Hosted Cloud is the Future of Business Communication

 And so, it’s not surprising to note that the internet (and the web) started to make its way into the mainstream, the vast majority of businesses thought it was little more than a passing fad that would only interest a small segment of the population.
 In fact, in 1994 Bill Gates proclaimed: “I see little commercial potential for the internet for the next 10 years.”

 Well, fast forward to today, and not only is “that internet thing” still around, but it has completely transformed and re-invented business communication.
-And the reason we bring this up is because the exact same thing is happening again, and it’s because of hosted VoIP.
+And the reason we bring this up is because the exact same thing is happening again, and it’s because of hosted cloud.

 1. Dramatic Cost Savings